fluid-project/personal-data-server/src/edgeProxy/README.md

 Edge Proxy example provides an Edge Proxy website and sample code to demonstrate how an external website interacts with Personal Data Server to retrieve or save data.
 Follow steps below to set up the demo:

+## Getting Started

-**Install Edge Proxy** run these commands to install the Edge Proxy website.
+**Install Edge Proxy:** run these commands to install the Edge Proxy website.
 Skip this step if the Edge Proxy is already installed:

 ```bash
 npm ci
 ```

-**Start Edge Proxy** run these commands to start the Edge Proxy website:
+**Start Edge Proxy:** run these commands to start the Edge Proxy website:

 ```bash
 npm ci